iredmail/docs/en_US/ee/0-ee.remote.mysql.md

 [TOC]

-Since version __v1.6.0__, EE supports using a remote MySQL or MariaDB server as backend database.
+Since iRedMail Enterprise Edition __v1.6.0__ ("EE" for short), EE supports using a remote MySQL or MariaDB server as backend database.

 This can be done during initial setup, not after.

 ## Requirements